apriendeau/mockserver/README.md

 [![Go Doc](https://img.shields.io/badge/go-documentation-blue.svg?style=flat-square)](https://godoc.org/github.com/apriendeau/mockserver)

-When do you write a library?
-Its either:

-A. You need something that noone has done
-B. Something is just urking you because you need it
-C. All of the Above

-It this case, its C.

 I have seen no good example or explanation on mocking when it comes to doing integration testing.
 You don't want your tests to always all a third party API or you need to create a mockserver of your API.
 Either way, the key feature about this mockserver is *ROUTING* which I went with [httprouter](github.com/julienschmidt/httprouter) because I like speed.
-Yes, there is helper functions to generate one off `httptest.Server` for JSON and XML as well a Simple one.
+There is helper functions to generate one off `httptest.Server` for JSON and XML as well a simple one.

 This merely is exposing the unmodified power of routing from httprouter to testing.

 ## Let's get this party started